tekumara/setup-nvidia/README.md

 ## But why?

-Because `sudo apt-get install cuda-runtime-11-2` doesn't work.
+When `sudo apt-get install cuda-runtime-11-2` doesn't work.

 ## Prerequisites